LamKamhang/modern-zju-thesis/utils/citext/lib.typ

   }
 }
 #let en-US-citeauthor = citeauthor-one-two-more.with(AND: " and ", ETAL: " et al.")
-#let zh-CN-citeauthor = citeauthor-one-two-more.with(AND: "和", ETAL: "等")
+#let zh-CN-citeauthor = citeauthor-one-two-more.with(AND: "和", ETAL: "等人")

 #let extciteauthor(
   bib,